mitchellh/gox/README.md

 ## Installation

-To install Gox, please use `go get`.
+To install Gox, please use `go install`.
 We tag versions so feel free to checkout that tag and compile.

 ```